-A straightforward timeline for your thesis work (presented in greater detail in the following paragraphs) can be downloaded.
-As you proceed through your degree, some of your courses will retroactively receive University Honors credit, leading to University Honors standing when you complete your degree.
-In your senior year, you will need to register in the usual way for your thesis, Biol 499.
-You should enroll for two credits of Biol 499 in your first semester of thesis work then for three credits in your second semester.
-In addition to working on your research project, you are required in your first thesis semester to produce a proposal (proposal format information is "proposal.xml">here).
-By the mid-point of the semester, you are required to turn in your proposal to the faculty coordinator responsible for Biol 499; your thesis supervisor should have reviewed at least two drafts of your proposal by this point and you should have made the recommended revisions.
-Your proposal must then be formally approved by your supervisor, the coordinator and a second faculty member chosen by the Biol 499 coordinator together with your supervisor (in consultation with you, of course).
-In both semesters of Biol 499 you are expected to attend and participate in the research discussions that also involve Biol 498 students.
-By the last day of scheduled classes (at the very latest) of your second thesis semester you are required to submit your thesis to your supervisor and two additional faculty members who will constitute your examination committee; one of the committee members will typically be the thesis coordinator.
-As with your proposal, your supervisor should have reviewed at least two drafts of your thesis prior to its submission to the committee.
+In your senior year, you will need to register in the usual way for your thesis, Biology 499.
+You should enroll for 1-2 credits of Biol 499 in your first semester of thesis work then for 1-2 credits in your second semester (note you may only have up to 6 credits of research/thesis count for your emphasis).
+In addition to working on your research project, you are required in your first thesis semester to produce a proposal.
+By the mid-point of the semester, you are required to turn in your proposal to your faculty mentor (instructor of the Bio 499 credits may differ, they are only managers of the assigned credits); your thesis mentor should have reviewed at least two drafts of your proposal by this point and you should have made the recommended revisions.
+Your proposal must then be formally approved by your mentor, and two additional faculty members chosen by you and your mentor.
+By the middle of your second thesis semester, you are required to submit your thesis to your mentor and two additional faculty members who will constitute your examination committee.
+As with your proposal, your mentor should have reviewed at least two drafts of your thesis prior to its submission to the committee.
 It is recommended that you get feedback on early drafts from your committee members also, in which case you should submit drafts to them some weeks before the final draft is due.
-You will orally defend your thesis in front of your examination committee during the exam period; you and your supervisor are responsible for scheduling this defense.
-Within three days of your defense, you will be required to submit a draft of your thesis that includes any revisions required by your committee.
-This sounds like a lot of rules, but the goal is to help you get smoothly through your thesis.
-And if your experience is like that of most undergraduate researchers, doing the research will both be a lot of fun and deeply satisfying.
+You will orally defend your thesis in front of your examination committee during the exam period; you and your mentor are responsible for scheduling this defense.

 Honors related opportunities and links:

-Financial support for your research can be obtained from many places, including the Undergraduate Research Program, Biology Honor Society and Sigma Xi, all of which have supported our students in the past.
+Financial support for your research can be obtained from many places, including the Undergraduate Research Program and Biology Honor Society, all of which have supported our students in the past.
 Be sure not to miss grant deadlines!

 We also encourage students to develop new internship partnerships based on their interests.
-Please contact your advisor or the Biological Sciences department to discuss options.
+Please contact your advisor or the Biology department to discuss options.

 When applying for an internship please fill out the Internship application form and return this form to the Biology Main Office (Upham 320) and the Departmental ADA will accept this application.
 The form must be received before the start of the semester if the internship is requested for credit.
 For more information, contact the Biology ADA.